A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Performance Analysis

 \subsection{Regret Analysis}

 The following theorem establishes the regret order of GP-ThreDS.

 \begin{theorem} Consider the GP-ThreDS algorithm as described in Sec.~\ref{sec:algorithm_description}.
-Then with probability at least $1 - \delta_0$, the regret incurred by the algorithm is $O(\sqrt{T \gamma_T}\log^2 T)$. \end{theorem} We provide here a sketch of the proof.
-The regret incurred by the resultant algorithm is analysed by decomposing it into two terms.
-The overall regret is expressed as a sum of $R_1$ and $R_2$ which correspond to the regret incurred in the first $k_0$ epochs and that after the completion of the first $k_0$ epochs, respectively, where $k_0 = \max\{ k : \rho_k \leq \frac{d}{2\alpha} \log T \}$.
-To obtain a bound on $R_1$, we first bound the regret incurred at any node visited during the first $k_0$ epochs of the algorithm using the following decomposition of the instantaneous regret:
+Then, for any $\delta_0 \in (0,1)$, with probability at least $1 - \delta_0$, the regret incurred by the algorithm is given as

+\end{theorem} We provide here a sketch of the proof.
+The regret incurred by GP-ThreDS is analysed by decomposing it into two terms: the regret in the first $k_0$ epochs referred to as $R_1$, and the regret after the completion of the first $k_0$ epochs referred to as $R_2$, where $k_0 = \max\{ k : \rho_k \leq \frac{d}{2\alpha} \log T \}$.
+To bound $R_1$, we first bound the regret incurred at any node visited during the first $k_0$ epochs using the following decomposition of the instantaneous regret: